unignostik/adbplus/README.md

 2. ADB Pull: No file destination parameter, file will be placed in current directory
 3. ADB Install: Install given .apk in current directory without providing path
 4. Flashing Recovery Images: Flash given recovery image in current directory with a single command
+5. Flashing ROMs: Load ROM, wipe device, and flash ROM with a single command

 ### Installation
 1. Download adbplus executable from repo